coyove/nj/README.md

 |`a[len(a)] = 1`|`a = append(a, 1)`|

 ### Scope
-Unlike golang, you can only create a new variable scope in a closure, which means the following code will yield `2`:
+Unlike golang, you can only create a new variable scope in a closure, which means the following code will output `2`:
 ```
 if true {
     a := 1